-The Grace School of Theology main library is located at The World Headquarters in The Woodlands, Texas.
-No matter the location, all currently enrolled Grace students have access to library resources and services.
-Library staff are eager to help you achieve your educational goals and are available to help with research for papers or course projects.
+Our library staff are eager to help you achieve your educational goals and are available to help with research for papers or course projects.
 Librarians can help you understand your assignments, limit your topic, and find research materials in physical and electronic libraries.
 Never wait until the last minute to get the library information and the help you need!